APPLICATIONS STILL OPEN. PLEASE EMAIL US WITH ANY QUESTIONS

 HOW MUCH PROGRAMMING EXPERIENCE IS RECOMMENDED?

-Programming in the class will be done in Unity C# scripts, however we do not expect prior experience with C# or Unity specifically.
-Basic programming knowledge in a Python or Java equivalent language will be all you need.
-Students that have taken 6.0001 will have all of the necessary programming experience to take this course.
+Programming in the class will be done in Unity C# scripts, however we do not expect prior experience with C# or Unity.
+Basic programming knowledge in Python or Java equivalent language will be all you need.

 I’n not here for the first half of IAP!
 Can I still attend some sessions?

 Please email me at email@example.com and I’ll see what we can do :)

 VR/AR MIT: Alexander Laiman, Eswar Anandapadmanaban, Scott Greenwald, Wiley Corning.